-COURSE COURSEOBJECTIVES 1 Analyze the discrete-time signals and systems in time and frequency domains.
+COURS COURSEOBJECTIVES 1 1 Analyze the discrete-time signals and systems in time and frequency domains.
 2 Know the importance of FFT algorithm for computation of Discrete Fourier Transform 3 Understand the various implementations of digital filter structures 4 Learn the FIR and IIR Filter design procedures 5 Learn the concepts of DSP Processors

-COURS COURSEOUTCOMES Upon s Upon successful completion of the course, the student will be able to: CO1 CO1 Formulate engineering problems in terms of DSP operations.
-Analyze digital signals and systems K4 CO2 Analyzed is discrete time signals in frequency domain K4 CO3 Design IIR digital filters and implement with different structures K6 CO4 Design IIR digital filters and implement with different structures K6 CO5 Understand the key architectural K2
+COURSEOUTCOMES

+pon s Cognitive Level

+CO1 Formulate engineering problems in terms of DSP operations.
+K4

+001 Analyze digital signals and systems

+CO2 Analyzed is discrete time signals in frequency domain K4

+CO3 K6

+CO4 K6

+CO4Design IIR digital filters and implement with different structuresCO5Understand the key architectural